 Similarly to TYPES 2011 and TYPES 2013-2016, we intend to publish a post-proceedings volume in the Leibniz International Proceedings in Informatics (LIPIcs) series.
 Submission to that volume will be open for everyone.
 Tentative submission deadline: September 2017.

-The conference will be held in the Lágymányos South Building of Eötvös Loránd University.
+The conference will be held in the Lágymányos South Building of Eötvös Loránd University, see the map below.
 The address is Pázmány Péter sétány 1/C, Budapest 1117, Hungary.

 Organisers: Ambrus Kaposi, Tamás Kozsik, András Kovács and the Department of Programming Languages and Compilers at the Faculty of Informatics, Eötvös Loránd University.